 Also of interest is that Kenmore has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.19% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Kenmore telecommute to their jobs.
+Overall, about 9.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Kenmore in 2010 was $40,093, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $160,372 for a family of four.
 However, Kenmore contains both very wealthy and poor people as well.